mkiats/SC2006-4everHome/README.md

 ## Setup Instructions

+- Download VSCode,
-- Download VSCode, ensure dart and flutter extensions are downloaded -- Download android studio and android toolchain
+- Within VS Code, download the dart and flutter extensions
+- Download android studio and android toolchain
+- Download flutterSdk
-- Download flutterSdk and add to variable environmental paths
+- Locate the path to bin folder and add path to environmental variable PATHS
-- Run the flutter code and load 'flutter build apk --release'
+- Run 'flutter build apk --release' in the terminal (VS Code)
 - Install apk into test device

 Test device used: